Car Insurance in Houston, Texas [Rates + Comparison Guide]

 We’ll cover the cost of car insurance in Houston, what it’s like to drive in Houston, car insurance options for military and veterans, specific laws in Houston, and a review of frequently asked questions to wrap up the guide.

-If you want to get right to the quotes, you can use our free quote tool by entering your ZIP code in the dialog box above.
+If you want to get right to the quotes, enter your ZIP code into our free online quote comparison tool.
 For a comprehensive view on car insurance in Houston, continue through the guide.

 If you’re a new resident of Houston, you’ll notice that car insurance in the city is more expensive than most cities in the state or even the nation.
 It’s a chore to find cheap car insurance in Houston.